 - IB Psychology IA for SL weighs 25% of the overall score.
 Simultaneously, for IB HL Psychology IA, the weightage is only 20% since the HL curriculum includes an additional Paper 3 comprising three short answer questions on research approaches.

 - The IB guidelines require you to replicate a study with only one Independent and one Dependent Variable.
-You could also possibly modify original research, thereby focusing on only one Independent and one Dependent Variable.
+You could also modify the original research, focusing on only one Independent and one Dependent Variable.
 The IB has strict guidelines for the number of Independent and Dependent variables, and you should take extra care since identifying variables in a study can often get confusing.

-- The syllabus guide for Psychology IA also highlights which variables are not suitable for the investigation(quasi-experiments), and you should hence refrain from taking them up.
-These variables are based upon pre-existing characteristics of the participants, and you should not include them.
+- The syllabus guide for Psychology IA also highlights which variables are not suitable for the investigation(quasi-experiments), and you should refrain from taking them up.
+These variables are based on pre-existing characteristics of the participants, and you should not include them.
 A few Independent Variables that should not be included while making the report are (not an exhaustive list):

 - Age